Clayton Windmills: Jack

-Jack description
+Description

 Jack is a five-storey tower mill with a domed cap.
-He carries four Patent Sails and was winded by a five blade fantail.
+He carries four patent sails and was winded by a five blade fantail.
 There was a stage at first floor level.
 It is believed that Jack was built by the millwright Cooper, of Henfield.
-In 1873, Jack was fitted with Hammond's Patent Sweep Governor, a feature also fitted to the post mill at Herstmonceux, which was also run by the Hammonds.
+In 1873 Jack was fitted with Hammond's Patent Sweep Governor, a feature also fitted to the post mill at Herstmonceux, which was also run by the Hammonds.
 Jack had three pairs of millstones, and room for a fourth pair.
 All machinery below windshaft level has been removed.
-In 1966, Jack was fitted with new sails as he was to appear in a film.
+In 1966 Jack was fitted with new sails as he was to appear in a film.
 Jack is 44 ft to the curb, 22 ft 8 in diameter at the base and 13 ft diameter at the curb.
 The present owners have lived at the windmill since 2012.
-The Mill House and Granary were built for them by architect Sarah Featherstone of Featherstone Young in 2016.
-The Granary retains the historical beams and original footprint of the 18th century granary, while the Mill House is a reconfiguration of Henry Longhurst's house.
-Together, the buildings connect Jack and Jill windmills on a straight axis, opening up views throughout the site.
+The mill house and granary were built for them by architect Sarah Featherstone of Featherstone Young in 2016.
+The granary retains the historical beams and original footprint of the 18th century granary, while the mill house is a reconfiguration of Henry Longhurst's house.
+Together, the buildings connect Jack and Jill on a straight axis, opening up views throughout the site.